 The HACCP (Hazard Analysis Critical Control Points) approach ensures food safety.
-It requires systematic identification, evaluation, & control of food safety hazards based on a standard, such as the 12-step Codex Alimentarius outline.
+It requires systematic identification, evaluation, & control of food safety hazards based on a standard, the 12-step Codex Alimentarius outline.

-Our $585 workshop includes training materials, lunches, workbook, exercises, and your HACCP certificate recognized by the International HACCP Alliance, SQF Institute, FDA and the USDA/FSIS.
+Our workshop includes training materials, lunches, HACCP Workbook with slides, etc., exercises, and your HACCP certificate recognized by the International HACCP Alliance, SQF Institute, FDA and the USDA/FSIS.

 An optional $100 HACCP Manager Certification exam was developed in conjunction with the National Environmental Health Association.
 This exam is recommended in order to be a HACCP Manager in larger, high risk processing facilities.
-This certificate is valid for 5 years.
+This certificate is also valid for 5 years.

 Who Must Have a HACCP Manager Certificate

 If your job at one of the following types of food companies involves monitoring or controlling activies involving food safety, you must complete a recognized HACCP training class or workshop.
 It's federal law.
 They are:

 meat, poultry, seafood or juice processor;